Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 How much does cybersecurity awareness training cost in Canada?

 Cybersecurity awareness training costs CA$15 to CA$60 per user per year for a Canadian SMB, depending on platform, team size, and whether phishing simulations are included.
 Mid-tier platforms in the CA$22 to CA$35 band cover roughly 80% of SMB use cases.
-Across Fusion Computing’s 40+ Canadian SMB awareness deployments, monthly cadence on a CA$25 platform reliably outperforms annual cadence on a CA$50 platform.
+Drawn from anonymized client data across our 40+ Canadian SMB awareness deployments, monthly cadence on a CA$25 platform reliably outperforms annual cadence on a CA$50 platform.

 Platform tier Annual cost (CA$ per user) What’s included